-Are you staying in Cancun and are looking for a great way to spend the day?
+Are you staying in Cancun and looking for a great way to spend the day?

-You can take a Private Tour to Dos Ojos Cenote and get to experience the beauty of paddling through clear blue waters and marveling at exquisite cave formations.
+You can take a Private Tour to Dos Ojos Cenote and get to experience the beauty of paddling through clear blue waters and marvel at exquisite cave formations.